Travel to Dallas Texas: A Texan’s Guide to Exploring

 Home to over 60 independent boutiques, bars, coffee shops, restaurants, and art galleries, the Bishop Arts District is the jewel of south Dallas.

 You’ve found your place if you’re looking for an art area with small-town charm, adorable boutique shops, and buildings.
-Like Deep Ellum, there is a thriving art scene and great food, but that’s where the similarity ends- you won’t find as much of a party scene here.
+Like Deep Ellum, there is a fun art vibe and great food, but that’s where the similarity ends- you won’t find as much of a party scene here.

 Part arcade and part cidery for Bishop Cider, Bishop Cidercade has rotating hard cider flavors and other adult drinks, plus food.